danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

                 - security_class_val: A string representing the value for security class type column ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
                 - period: A string indicating the period type for x-axis labeling ('Year', 'Quarter', 'Month', etc.).
-                - return_type: A string indicating the return type ('% Return', 'Cumulative % Return').
+                - return_type: A string representing the return type column ('% Return', 'Cumulative % Return').
             """

             # Create a Label column based on the period